StevensND/switch-port-mods/Dave The Diver/[010097F018538000]/readme.md

 The nsobid and offset/address previously used **have changed**.

 > [!TIP]
 So ...
-If you had the previous mod uploaded before 12 May 2024, please update it and use the new one, which is compatible with the new version: v1.0.1.598.
+If you had the previous mod uploaded before 12 May 2024, please update it and use the new one, which is compatible with the latest version available: v1.0.2.651.

 ## FPS Options